spiffe/spiffe/standards/SPIFFE_Workload_API.md

 Various RPCs defined in this specification can return trust bundles for foreign trust domains.
 Inclusion of foreign bundles enables workloads to communicate *across* trust domains, and is the primary mechanism through which federation is enabled.
 A bundle representing a foreign trust domain is known as a *Federated Bundle*.

-When authenticating a client from a foreign trust domain, the authenticator chooses the bundle representing the client’s presented trust domain for validation.
+When authenticating a client, the authenticator chooses the bundle representing the client’s presented trust domain for validation.
 Similarly, when authenticating a server, the client uses the bundle representing the server’s trust domain.
 If no matching bundle is present for the SVID in use, then the peer is untrusted.
 This approach is required in order to account for the lack of widespread support for SAN URI Name Constraints in common X.509 libraries.
 Please see [Section 4.2](X509-SVID.md#42-name-constraints) of the X509-SVID specification for more information.

 ## 5. X.509-SVID Profile